downred/number-generator/README.md

 # Random Number Generator

-A random number generator made in React.
+A random number generator made in ReactJS.